Tag: Thailand

 Continue reading

-Project Name Advocacy for Thailand Karen Minority Rights Project Location Thailand Project Natures Church and Community Mobilisation Creation Care Project Objectives Protect the rights of local people and communities by developing and strengthening the Karen Network for Human Rights (KNHR).
-Beneficiaries 36 leaders from the Thailand Karen Baptist Convention (TKBC) 900 KNHR members 11,123 community leaders No. of Beneficiaries Approx. 12,000 people Key Activities Environmental awareness training: field visits and training related to environmental protection.
+Project Name Advocacy for Thailand Karen Minority Rights (Year 1 of Year 3) Project Location Thailand Project Natures Church and Community Mobilisation Creation Care Project Objectives Protect the rights of local people and communities by developing and strengthening the Karen Network for Human Rights (KNHR).
+Beneficiaries 36 leaders from the Thailand Karen Baptist Convention (TKBC) 900 KNHR members 11,123 community leaders No. of Beneficiaries 12,059 Key Activities Environmental awareness training: field visits and training related to environmental protection.
 Forums: organise small group discussions on Karen community rights.
 Leadership training on building peace and the role of churches.
 Collecting data on land management and usage.
-Project Period July 2022 to Jun 2023 Expenses Approx. HK$179,400 Donate Now PARTNER INFORMATION Partner Name Karen
+Project Period July 2023 to Jun 2026 Expenses Approx. HK$622,520 Donate Now PARTNER INFORMATION

 Continue reading